openphotogrammetry/colmap-cl/README.md

 -------
 For general COLMAP technical support, there is a COLMAP Google Group at https://groups.google.com/forum/#!forum/colmap (colmap@googlegroups.com) and the COLMAP GitHub issue tracker at https://github.com/colmap/colmap.

-If your question specifically concerns this OpenCL implementation (COLMAP-CL), please post your question on the COLMAP-CL GitHub at https://github.com/openphotogrammetry/colmap-cl/issues.
+If your question specifically concerns this OpenCL implementation (COLMAP-CL), please open an issue on the COLMAP-CL GitHub at https://github.com/openphotogrammetry/colmap-cl/issues.
+We welcome your bug reports, questions, feature requests, and other feedback!

 Frequently Asked Questions
 --------------------------